Bias Is a Subspace, Not a Coordinate: A Geometric Rethinking of Post-hoc Debiasing in Vision-Language Models: Rethinking SFID

 SFID's coordinate-wise replacement strategy assumes that different attributes (e.g., gender, race, age) are encoded in disjoint subsets of dimensions.
 Under this assumption, replacing coordinates to debias one attribute should not affect the representation of other attributes.
 If this holds, the top-$m$ dimensions selected for predicting different attributes should exhibit minimal overlap.

-To test this, we train three independent Random Forest classifiers on FairFace~\cite{karkkainen2021fairface} CLIP~\cite{radford2021learning} ViT-B/32~\citep{dosovitskiy2020image} embeddings ($D{=}512$), one each for Age, Gender, and Race, and extract the top-$m{=}100$ dimensions per classifier.
+To test this, we train three independent Random Forest classifiers on FairFace~\cite{karkkainen2021fairface} CLIP~\cite{radford2021learning} ViT-B/32~\citep{dosovitskiy2020image} embeddings ($D{=}512$), one each for Age, Gender, and Race, and extract the top-$m{=}100$ dimensions per classifier, following the official SFID repository default setting.
 We then compute pairwise intersections of these index sets.

 \Cref{tab:entanglement} reveals severe entanglement among attributes, directly contradicting assumption~A1.
 When SFID replaces 100 dimensions to debias gender, it inevitably disrupts dimensions that are also critical for representing other attributes such as race and age.
 The results indicate that the same embedding dimensions often carry information about multiple attributes, rather than being cleanly separated.
 Given that FairFace contains only three labeled attributes, the selected dimensions may additionally encode nuisance factors such as illumination or pose.
-Consequently, blindly replacing those coordinates as SFID does injects irrelevant noise and simultaneously discards useful semantic information that happens to be co-located in the same dimensions.
+Consequently, blindly replacing those coordinates as SFID does inject irrelevant noise and simultaneously discards useful semantic information that happens to be co-located in the same dimensions.